EdgeTX/edgetx.github.io/docs/Radio-hardware-specifications-for-EdgeTX.md

 # Hardware Requirements for EdgeTX

-## wording
+## Conventions used in this document
 * SHALL is used to express mandatory requirements (provisions that have to be followed):
     * the negative form is SHALL NOT.
-* SHOULD is used to express recommendations (provisions that an implementation is expected to follow unless there is a strong reason for not doing so and has to be cleard by the EdgeTX team):
+* SHOULD is used to express recommendations (provisions that an implementation is expected to follow unless there is a strong reason for not doing so and has to be cleared by the EdgeTX team):
     * the negative form is SHOULD NOT.
 * MAY is used to express permissible actions (provisions that an implementation is able to follow or not follow):
     * the negative form is NEED NOT (in English MAY NOT is ambiguous, so NEED NOT is used instead).